ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 };
 ```

-This array let us to get the current context by the first char.
+This array allows us to determine the token type from the first character:
 ```cpp
 unsigned int token_type = g_get_tok_type[g_get_chr_class[string[i]]];
 ```

-Good, we have the context, now we need to process the current token as long as we are in a valid context.
+Once we have the token type, we need to process the token as long as we remain in a valid context.
-It's time to code rules !
+Here are the rules that define valid character sequences for each token type:
 ```cpp
 static int				g_token_chr_rules[TOK_MAX][CHR_MAX] =
 {